Showcasing Your Diversity

 Tips for Veterans

-- Begin working with CDPA as soon as you arrive at Pitt!
+- Begin working with the Career Center as soon as you arrive at Pitt!
 Don't wait until you graduate.

 - Attend Specialized Workshops on resumes and interviewing to learn valuable skills to help you land the interview and the job.

-- Participate in all the programs that CDPA hosts, such as the job shadow program, employer information sessions, mock interviews, job fairs and networking receptions.
+- Participate in all the programs that the Career Center hosts, such as the job shadow program, employer information sessions, mock interviews, job fairs and networking receptions.

 - Get connected with other Pitt Military students by joining PITT VETS a chapter of the Student Veterans Association.